quentinsf/qhue/README.md

 If you haven't used the API before, you'll need to create a user account on the bridge.

-    from qhue import Bridge
+    from qhue import create_new_username
-    b = Bridge("192.168.0.45")  # No username yet
-    b(devicetype="test user", http_method="post")
+    username = create_new_username("192.168.0.45")

-You'll get an error back saying that the link button on the bridge needs to be pressed.
-Go and press it, and then run the command again:
+You'll get a prompt saying that the link button on the bridge needs to be pressed.
+Go and press it, and you should get a generated username.

-    b(devicetype="test user", http_method="post")

-This should succeed, and return a generated username.
 You can now get a new Bridge object as shown in the examples above, passing this username as the second argument.

-Please have a look at the qhue_example.py for a method to store the username for future sessions.
+Please have a look at the examples directory for a method to store the username for future sessions.

 ## Prerequisites